Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

+where $I_0$ is the modified Bessel function of the first kind and zero-order.
+The capacity $\underline{C}$ in this case is given by Eq.~\eqref{CC1useSimple}, where the amount of environment photons $N_\mathrm{env}$ is given by Eq.~\eqref{NindDef} after a formal replacement $\cosh s\to I_0(2s)$.
+This example explicitly shows the possibility of an enhancement of the capacity with increasing degree of memory $s$ (however, at the cost of increasing the amount of environment photons $N_\mathrm{env}$).

-If $w<1$ we can have one of the following stages distributions according to the results of numerical calculations for finite $n$ (accordingly to the procedure of Sec.~III): \begin{itemize} \item[\textit{i)}] a mixture of second and third stages \emph{(2,3,2)}; \item[\textit{ii)}] a mixture of second and first stages \emph{(2,1,2)}; \item[\textit{iii)}] all modes belonging to the second stage \emph{(2,2,2)} which happens for a single value $N_2$ of the parameter $N$, given $s$, $\eta$ and $N_\mathrm{env}$. \end{itemize} If $N>N_2$ or $N<N_2$ we have the \emph{(2,3,2)} or \emph{(2,1,2)} case with the center of the interval $[0,\pi]$ filled by the third or the first stage, respectively.
-We label the point of stages transition by $\tau\in[0,\pi/2]$.
-The possible stages distributions and dependence of $\tau$ from $N$ are sketched in Fig.\ref{tau_scheme}.
-The continuity of the spectral density $\mathcal C_{u\xi}$ at points of stages transition $\tau$ requires to hold $\mathcal A_{u\tau}=\mathcal O_{u\tau}$ which can be rewritten as
+If $w<1$ we can have one of the following distributions of modes across stages according to the properties of the threshold functions $\lambda_{1\to2,\xi}^{(0)}$ and $\lambda_{2\to3,\xi}^{(0)}$ (see Fig.~\ref{tau_scheme}): \begin{itemize} \item[\emph{i)}] a mixture of the second and the third stages \emph{(2,3,2)}; \item[\emph{ii)}] a mixture of the second and the first stages \emph{(2,1,2)}; \item[\emph{iii)}] all modes belonging to the second stage \emph{(2,2,2)} which happens for a single value\footnote{Do not confuse this definition of $N_2$ with that used in Subsec.~\ref{ConvSepProgrSubSec}.} $N_2$ of the parameter $N$, given $s$, $\eta$ and $\EuScript N_\mathrm{env}$. \end{itemize} If $N>N_2$ or $N<N_2$ we have the \emph{(2,3,2)} or \emph{(2,1,2)} case with the center of the interval $[0,\pi]$ filled by the third or the first stage, respectively.
+We label by $\tau\in\left[0,\frac\pi2\right]$ the point corresponding to the boundary between the regions of modes corresponding to different stages.
+The possible distributions of modes across stages and the dependence of $\tau$ from $N$ are sketched in Fig.\ref{tau_scheme}.
+Notice, that at the point $\tau$ we must have $\mathcal{\overline O}_{u\tau}=\mathcal O_{u\tau}$ which can be rewritten as